All About Pituitary Adenomas

 Treatment with Medications

-For some pituitary adenomas that secrete hormones (functional adenomas), treatment with medication rather than surgery or radiation can be effective, and is often the first treatment tried for these types of adenomas.
+For some pituitary adenomas that secrete hormones (functional adenomas), treatment with medication rather than surgery or radiation can be effective and is often the first treatment tried for these types of adenomas.
 For pituitary adenomas that produce the hormone prolactin, the medications most commonly used are bromocriptine (Parlodel) and cabergoline (Dostinex).
-Lisuride, and pergolide mesylate have also been used with some success.
-These medications are similar to a chemical produced in the brain called dopaminethat normally prevents the pituitary gland from producing prolactin until it is needed.
-The result is reduced prolactin production in the pituitary adenoma which can actually lead to shrinkage of the tumor in the majority of patients.
+Lisuride and pergolide mesylate have also been used with some success.
+These medications are similar to a chemical produced in the brain called dopamine which normally prevents the pituitary gland from producing prolactin until it is needed.
+The result is reduced prolactin production in the pituitary adenoma.
+This can actually lead to shrinkage of the tumor in the majority of patients.
 The rate at which these tumors shrink in response to medical therapy can vary greatly, taking anywhere from days to months.
 If the medication is stopped, the adenoma will resume producing prolactin and can grow again.
 Therefore, medical therapy as the only treatment for a prolactin-secreting pituitary adenoma requires lifelong treatment.
 Approximately 10% to 20% of patients taking bromocriptine experience side effects from treatment.
 These can include nausea, vomiting, dizziness, low blood pressure, and headaches.

 What are the treatment options for malignant pituitary carcinoma (cancer)?